FObersteiner/uv-env/README.md

 ## editor integration

 Does your IDE recognize uv environments?
-I don't have a "definite" editor for Python, so I tried some options which I use from time to time (however I feel that day...).
+I don't have a "definite" editor for Python, so I tried some options which I use from time to time.

 ### VSCode (VSCodium)

+- prerequisites: Python extension installed
 - venv created by uv is selectable and gets correctly activated
 - if you want to have the "run file in terminal" option, you will have to install 'ipython' to the venv of the project by running